foureyes/csci-ua.0060-fall2020-001/assignments/lab02.md

 #### Grading

 * `50%` - completing and submitting the form by the end of class
-* `30%` - attempted queries
+* `30%` - attempted most queries
-* `15%` - correctness of queries
+* `10%` - queries are correct / close to being correct
-* `5%` - answered non query questions
+* `10%` - answered non query questions

 ## Instructions

-The entire workshop should be approximately 45 minutes
+The entire workshop should be approximately 55 minutes

 #### `5-10 min` PART 1: form, introductions and roles